Abedalkareem/simple_widget/example/README.md

-# native_widget_example
+# simple_widget_example

-Demonstrates how to use the native_widget plugin.
+Demonstrates how to use the simple_widget plugin.

 ## Getting Started